godack1905/ciberseguridad-portfolio/README.md

-# 🛡️ Pentesting & Ciberseguridad
+# 🛡️ Pentesting & Cybersecurity

-¡Bienvenido a mi repositorio público de pentesting y ciberseguridad!
+Welcome to my public repository dedicated to pentesting and cybersecurity!

-## ¿Qué encontrarás aquí?
+## What You'll Find Here

-- Scripts útiles en Python y Bash para tareas de pentesting.
+- Useful scripts in Python and Bash for pentesting tasks.
-- Herramientas que desarrolle para tareas de pentesting
+- Custom tools I’ve developed to automate and simplify security assessments.

-## Objetivos
+## Goals

-- Consolidar y compartir mi aprendizaje.
+- Consolidate and share my learning in cybersecurity.
-- Prepararme para certificaciones como eJPT y OSCP.
+- Prepare for certifications such as eJPT and OSCP.
-- Crear un portfolio profesional para el sector de la ciberseguridad.
+- Build a professional portfolio showcasing my skills for the cybersecurity industry.